-The following pronouncements are relevant to the LLP but are not applicable for the year ending 31 December 2014 and have not been applied in preparing these financial statements.
-The full impact of these accounting changes is being assessed by the LLP.
+The following pronouncements are not applicable for the year ended 31 December 2015 and have not been applied in preparing these financial statements.
+Save as disclosed below, the full impact of these accounting changes is being assessed by the LLP.

-IFRS 9 Financial
+IFRS 9 Financial Instruments